-England rugby star Danny Cipriani ‘let himself down’ during street brawl
+England rugby star Danny Cipriani ‘let himself down’ during police fracas

 He had one hand in a handcuff but broke his other arm free, pushed towards the female officer and grabbed hold of her shirt, the court heard.

-The police woman sustained bruising to her right bicep and reddening to her chest, Miss Morris said.
+The policewoman sustained bruising to her right bicep and reddening to her chest, Miss Morris said.

+Cipriani, who spoke quietly when asked to confirm his name and age in court, spent two nights in police cells following his arrest.

+Miss Morris described to the court how he turned on the bouncer and tore off his tie.

+“The bouncer prevented him from leaving.
+He took exception to the doorman’s attitude and particularly when the doorman activated his bodyworn camera,” he said.

+“He is more sensitive to such actions given his celebrity than you or I might be.”

-Mr Preston said that when Cipriani was approached outside the Pomme d’Or hotel by police he was “confused as to why he was immediately arrested and why he was being handcuffed”.
+Mr Preston said that when Cipriani was approached outside the Pomme d’Or by police he was ”confused as to why he was immediately arrested and why he was being handcuffed”.

+The lawyer said a crowd had gathered and Cipriani accepted that he struggled.

-“He is very sorry for his behaviour, which lasted a few seconds,” he added.
+“’He is very sorry for his behaviour, which lasted a few seconds,” he said.

+Mr Preston said that offence “was at the lower end of the scale of culpability”, adding: “He has pleaded guilty on first appearance and has no relevant previous convictions.”

+Sentencing Cipriani, magistrate Sarah Fitz said the police do a difficult job and must be protected.

 Cipriani, wearing an open-necked checked shirt, kept his head down as he emerged from court.

-He ignored reporters’ questions before getting in to a waiting car.
+He ignored reporters’ questions before getting into a waiting car.

-Gloucester Rugby chief executive Stephen Vaughan described the incident as “very disappointing to be associated with”.
+Gloucester Rugby chief executive Stephen Vaughan described the incident as “very disappointing to be associated with” but said the club was standing by the player.

 He said: “The incident in question was over in a matter of seconds and was a reaction to the conduct of other parties involved.”